Ad Noctum: Chapter 7

 “Are you trying to train him?”

-Mendelssohn looked at Rush, one paw coming off the floor in hopeful anticipation.
+Mendelssohn lifted a paw in hopeful anticipation.

 “Obviously,” Rush said, heading toward the workroom, ignoring Mendelssohn, who was looking at him, clearly hopeful.
 “Are you coming?”
 He hit the door controls and entered the other room without waiting for a response.